sncmedikonduru/AI-Powered-Restaurant-Review-Summarization-Dish-Recommendation-System/README.md

-# Restaurant Reviews Summarization and Dish Recommendation
+# Intelligent Restaurant Recommendation Q&A System using RAG

 ## Problem Statement